cometa/devices/README.md

 Cometa is an edge server that maintains long-lived, bi-directional HTTP(S) connections to remote devices with a simple publish-subscribe interaction pattern.
 It offers a hosted API at api.cometa.io that is used by both the software in a device and in the application server that intends to communicate with the device.

-A device that "subscribe" to a registered Cometa application allows the associated application server to securely send messages "published" to the device's unique ID communication channel.
-A message received by the device results in a action by the device and in a response message, that is sent back to the Cometa server and relayed to the application server in a synchronous operation.
+A device that "subscribes" to a registered Cometa application allows the associated application server to securely send messages "published" to the device's unique ID communication channel.
+A message received by the device results in a action by the device and in a response message, that is sent back to the Cometa server and relayed to the application server in a synchronous HTTP operation.
 This way Cometa delivers low-latency, one-to-one messages between your application server and enabled devices regardless of NAT and firewalls.

 This repository contains the Cometa device client and server libraries, and examples for a number of different embedded systems OS targets.
 Very little code is needed in the device, and the provided client library makes it easy for an embedded application to use the Cometa API.